NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 The third, preferable, option is to draw your courtyard on 0.5mm grid and then 'inset' them by 0.1mm.
 This will let you place pack parts close together without generating suprious DRC errors.
 The resulting board layouts are very tidy.

+The width of your `tKeepout` lines should be 0.05mm.

 Note that the courtyard should not surround the `>NAME` and `>VALUE`.
 Two reasons:

 1. You'll probably end up moving the reference designators around (which you can do freely on the board layout)